compsocialscience/summer-institute/2022/edinburgh/pre_arrival.md

 ## Office hours

-The SICSS-Duke [TAs](https://sicss.io/2022/edinburgh/people#teaching_assistants) will host weekly office hours in the SICSS 2022 Slack.
-You can find information about the office hours in the SICSS 2022 Slack channel #pre-office-hours.
+The SICSS-Edinburgh [TAs](https://sicss.io/2022/edinburgh/people#teaching_assistants) will host office hours in the SICSS-Edinburgh Slack.
 If you are not able to attend during the regularly scheduled office hours or have any questions about office hours, please contact one of the [TAs](https://sicss.io/2022/edinburgh/people#teaching_assistants).